-But Disney+ is so hostile towards VPNs – I will be adding more on that soon – that I'm just glad Ivacy works with it, even if it's not from the apps.
+But Disney+ is so hostile towards VPNs – I will add more on that soon – that I’m just glad Ivacy works with it, even if it’s not from the apps.

 That being said, there are a few things that need improvement.
-First of all, you cannot switch locations or make any settings changes while connected.
+First, you cannot switch locations or make settings changes while connected.
 In some cases, I found myself a bit disappointed by this.
 Secondly, the list of countries and cities does not show ping times and load factors.

 - “Streaming” enables you to unblock streaming platforms (Amazon Prime Video, BBC, Hulu, Netflix, and many more).

 - “Unblock” allows access to geo-blocked websites.

 - “Secure Download,” which seems to block downloads from blacklisted URLs.

 The Windows app settings enable choosing your preferred startup mode, such as opening the Streaming page.
 There’s an option to switch protocol (OpenVPN UDP or TCP, L2TP or IKEv2), split tunneling, a kill switch, and an option that enables scanning for open ports to help bypass VPN blocking.
 I could not find a protocol-switch option on the macOS app, so I assume it uses IKEv2.